StephaneRv/react-native-laurea/README.md

  - <https://docs.expo.dev/get-started/installation/>
  - Expo Go can be found in the App Store or Google Play.
  - If running MacOS, having Homebrew or Yarn can make life easier.

+### TMDB API Key
+You’ll also need you’re own API key to use TMDB’s website.
+Without it, the app will not be able to work properly.
+As it’s not best practice to share keys, we ask that you go generate your own for free over at <https://www.themoviedb.org>.

+- After creating your free account, go to your account settings and request a personal or student API.
+If you need a website, simply use our Github address, <https://github.com/StephaneRv/react-native-laurea>.

+- The API key should be generated automatically, and will be copied later in the instructions below.

 ==The instructions may look daunting, but it takes longer to read than to do!==